Lawrence, Massachusetts: Events of the 1980s and 1990s

 Immigrants from the Dominican Republic and migrants from Puerto Rico began arriving in Lawrence in significant numbers in the late 1960s, attracted by cheap housing and a history of tolerance toward immigrants.
-In 1984, tensions between remaining working class whites and increasing numbers of Hispanic youth flared into a riot, centered at the intersection of Haverhill Street and Oxford Street, where a number of buildings were destroyed by Molotov cocktails and over 300 people were arrested.
+In 1984, tensions between remaining working-class whites and increasing numbers of Hispanic youth flared into a riot, centered at the intersection of Haverhill Street and Oxford Street, where several buildings were destroyed by Molotov cocktails and over 300 people were arrested.

 Lawrence saw further setbacks during the recession of the early 1990s as a wave of arson plagued the city.
-Over 200 buildings were set alight in an eighteen-month period in 1991–1992, many of them abandoned residences and industrial sites.
+Over 200 buildings were set alight in eighteen months in 1991–1992, many of them abandoned residences and industrial sites.
 The Malden Mills factory burned down on December 11, 1995.
-CEO Aaron Feuerstein decided to continue paying the salaries of all the now-unemployed workers while the factory was being rebuilt.
+CEO Aaron Feuerstein decided to continue paying the salaries of all the now unemployed workers while the factory was being rebuilt.

 Recent trends

-A sharp reduction in violent crime starting in 2004 and massive private investment in former mill buildings along the Merrimack River, including the remaining section of the historic Wood Mill—to be converted into commercial, residential and education uses – have lent encouragement to boosters of the city.
+A sharp reduction in violent crime starting in 2004 and massive private investment in former mill buildings along the Merrimack River, including the remaining section of the historic Wood Worsted Mill—to be converted into commercial, residential and education uses – have lent encouragement to boosters of the city.
 One of the final remaining mills in the city is Malden Mills.
 Lawrence's downtown has seen a resurgence of business activity as Hispanic-owned businesses have opened along Essex Street, the historic shopping street of Lawrence that remained largely shuttered since the 1970s.
 In June 2007, the city approved the sale of the Intown Mall, largely abandoned since the early 1990s recession, to Northern Essex Community College for the development of a medical sciences center, the construction of which commenced in 2012 when the InTown Mall was finally removed.
 A large multi-structure fire in January 2008 destroyed many wooden structures just south of downtown.
 A poor financial situation that has worsened with the recent global recession and has led to multiple municipal layoffs had Lawrence contemplating receivership.
 On February 9, 2019, in recognition of the role the town has played in the labor movement, Senator Elizabeth Warren officially announced her candidacy for President of the United States in Lawrence.

 Gas explosion

 On September 13, 2018, a series of gas explosions and fires broke out in as many as 40 homes in Lawrence, Andover, and North Andover.
 The disaster killed one resident and caused over 30,000 customers to evacuate their homes.
-A year after this first incident on September 27, 2019 there was another gas leak causing people to evacuate their homes again.
+A year after this first incident on September 27, 2019, there was another gas leak causing people to evacuate their homes again.